 We are happy to introduce our books!
-They are all available in both print and Kindle versions.
-To order, click on the image or the book title and you will be taken directly to Amazon.com.
+They are available in both print and e-book versions.
+To order, click on the book title and you will be taken directly to Amazon.com.

 The Book of Us by Chuck Ketchel, Jeanne Ketchel and Jan Hughes (now Ketchel) recounts the life of Chuck and Jeanne Ketchel, followed by many of the early channeled messages that Jan received from Jeanne.
 It is not only the memoir of a life lived together in this world but the story of transition into new life.

 The Book of Us is also about relationship, what it means to go through the joys and difficulties of life in partnership with another as conscious beings.
 As Chuck contends during the unfolding of his story, relationships require innocence, love, and commitment, but also deep trust that allows for time alone to contemplate and grow as individuals.
 Not just the story of a love relationship, The Book of Us offers helpful tools and guidance for being in any kind of relationship, with the self as well as others.

 In addition, The Book of Us explores what happens to us when we die.
 Where do we go?
 Is it truly possible to communicate with the dead?
 The reader is challenged on many levels as the story of life and love in this world and the story of life and love on a universal level are fully explored.